Food That Brings Luck, Love and Money for the New Year

 It originated from an Italian green lentils New Years dish that represented money for the forthcoming year.
 It's believed that Black eyed peas replaced the lentils, cornbread was added as a traditional American Southern dish to represent good health.

-Cabbage, collard greens, spinach and kale are all said to be for the green folding money, and it's not hard to see why these leafy green foods are paralleled to a New Year's superstition of bringing you something.
-Good luck on this one.
+Cabbage, collard greens, spinach and/or kale are all said to represent green folding money, and it's not hard to see why these leafy green foods are paralleled to a New Year's superstition of bringing you something.

 This one was told to me by different people one of polish decent and the other of German heritage.
 They said, that consuming sauerkraut is said to bring you "fame and fortune" together.

 If you partake of any meat let it be pork instead of chicken or beef.
 It is fact that when a pig has it's snout to the ground, it is searching for something new to eat and is always moving in a forward motion.